-Basinger sand can also function as an aquifer recharge soil.
+This property contains mapped aquifer recharge soils (Paola fine sand, 0 to 8 percent slopes) as shown on the USDA Soil Conservation Service Soils Survey map.
 Mapped topographic elevations indicate the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
-A topographic survey should be completed prior to development to confirm elevations.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.